Barden0/True-Eye-System/Contributing.md

 Thanks for your interest in contributing!

-There are many ways to contribute to this project.
-Get started here (link).”
+If you'd like to contribute to this project, feel free to open a pull request or raise an issue.

+Contributions are always welcome!